zahrag/SLOPE-KP/README.md

 Access the annotation files, the split, and the template for the category-specific mean shape used in our experiments, similar to the ucmr project, via the **data** directory.

+### Experiments
+After configuring the experiment hyperparameters in **codes/configs/configs.yaml**, run `run_init_multiplex.py` to initialize and optimize the camera multiplex.
+Then, utilize `run_composite_model.py` to train the shape, texture, and pose of the object.
+This repository supports four different approaches to pose prediction.

 ## Acknowledgements
 We acknowledge the [ucmr](https://github.com/shubham-goel/ucmr/tree/master) for providing integral code elements utilized in our work.